 Without enough sleep, we don’t allow the brain and immune system enough time to interact.
 (11).

-Simply creating a period of restfulness before bed and enjoying a full night of sleep can help to bolster the immune system, particularly during times when illness is more likely.
+Simply creating a period of restfulness before bed and enjoying a full night of sleep can help to bolster the immune system, particularly during times when threats are more likely.

 Finally, exercise is a factor in immune health, but it is another area where balance is important.
 Very strenuous exercise can be too hard on the immune system, while a sedentary life can slow it down.
 Moderate exercise, on the other hand, helps to keep the body running smoothly.
 (12)